tonytuanabdeen/Agentforce-Podcast/README.md

     sf project deploy start -d af-knowledge-faq
     ```

 > [!IMPORTANT]
 > This package will deploy the required Permission Sets, enable Lightning Knowledge, and configure the Knowledge__kav custom field along with its page layout.
 > Most importantly, it will also deploy the Agentforce Agent – “Marhaba AI Agent”.

-2️⃣ Assign the "Knowledge FAQ Access" permission set to the running user.
+2. Assign the "Knowledge FAQ Access" permission set to the running user.

     ```bash
     sf org assign permset -n Knowledge_FAQ_Access
     ```

-3️⃣ Assign the permission sets to the default Agent user.
+3. Assign the permission sets to the default Agent user.

     ```bash
     sf apex run -f apex-scripts/setup-permissionset-assignment.apex
     ```

-4️⃣ Create a Knowledge Article record.
+4. Create a Knowledge Article record.

     ```bash
     sf apex run -f apex-scripts/setup-data-knowledge-article.apex
     ```

-5️⃣ Now, open the “Marhaba AI Agent” and make the following two configuration updates:
+5. Now, open the “Marhaba AI Agent” and make the following two configuration updates:

     From **Setup**, navigate to **Agentforce Agents** and click **Marhaba AI Agent**.

     1. Update the Default Agent User

-    > Click the inline **Pencil** icon to edit, and set the **Agent User** as the default Agent User.
+    Click the inline **Pencil** icon to edit, and set the **Agent User** as the default Agent User.

     2. Create and Assign an Agentforce Data Library

-    > Click Open in Builder, then go to the "Data" tab to create and assign an Agentforce Data Library to the agent.
+    Click Open in Builder, then go to the "Data" tab to create and assign an Agentforce Data Library to the agent.

-    ```bash
-    Library Name: "Knowledge Article FAQ Data Library " Data Type: "Knowledge"
+    - Library Name: "Knowledge Article FAQ Data Library "
+    - Data Type: "Knowledge"
-    Data Space: "default"
+    - Data Space: "default"
-    Identifying Field: "Title"
+    - Identifying Field: "Title"
-    Identifying Field: "Summary"
+    - Identifying Field: "Summary"
-    Content Field: "Details"
+    - Content Field: "Details"
-    ```

 ![Agentforce Data Library Setup](docs/gfx/data-library-setup.png)